Profile

 Research Line

-My research aims are to understand evolutionary and ecological patterns and the underlying mechanisms that shape them, to provide insights and tools that assist biodiversity management in our rapidly changing world.
+My research aim is to categorise and understand biodiversity patterns and the underlying eco-evolutionary mechanisms that shape them, to provide insights and tools that assist biodiversity management in our rapidly changing world.
 I i) investigate patterns and mechanisms shaping diversity in changing environments (past, present and future) across individuals, populations and species, and ii) develop cutting edge bio- and eco-informatic tools for automating complex analyses with practical applications for biodiversity monitoring and management.
 My areas of expertise are in population genomics, bioinformatics, and ecoinformatics.
-I have mostly focused on African and European vertebrates in my research so far but I also work with other taxonomic groups in different geographical areas via my collaborative network.
+I have a special focus on African and European vertebrates in my research but I also work with other taxonomic groups (e.g. plants, invertebrates, fungi) in different geographical areas (e.g. Madagascar, Asia, South America).

 CV